pete-woods/www.pete-woods.com/content/post/multi-stage-docker-builds.md

 thumbnailImage: /images/bricks-thumbnail.jpg
 ---

-There are plenty examples of basic Dockerfile based builds out there, but a production application requires a bunch of different things, such as reproducibility, hardening, health checks, static analysis - and ideally still be quick to build.
+There are plenty of examples of basic Dockerfile based builds out there, but a production application requires a bunch of different things, such as reproducibility, hardening, health checks, static analysis - and ideally still be quick to build.